steel9/CSClock/README.md

   - Windows PowerShell, used by the removal tool.
 You can use CSClock without Windows PowerShell, but you can't use the removal tool.

 **HOW TO INSTALL:**
-Download Setup.exe, open it, done.
-Simple as that (finally).
+Download Install.exe, open it, press 'More info' on the SmartScreen warning, then press 'Run anyway'.

 **CONTACT:**
 steel9apps@gmail.com